ACADEMIC FACULTY & ESS TEACHERS

 ASA is the school I wish I attended as a child.
 The drive and passion the students have for academics and the arts motivates me to help them achieve their potential and continue to champion the value of the arts in the community.

 Dianna Bellian earned her Bachelor’s degree from the honors program at Barry University in Miami, Florida in 2014.
 She continued her education and received a Master’s degree in Literature from Eastern Illinois University, where she also worked as a graduate assistant in the school’s Writing Center and taught freshman-level English.
-Before coming to ASA, Ms. Bellian taught composition and rhetoric at Mesa and Paradise Valley community colleges from 2016-2018.
+Before joining ASA, Ms. Bellian taught composition and rhetoric at Mesa and Paradise Valley community colleges from 2016 to 2018.
 A writer, painter, and former dancer/violinist, Ms. Bellian is excited to continue learning, growing, and prospering with ASA.

 Total Years at ASA: 6